honeyjoo/ECE444-F2020-Lab3/README.md

 Activity 1 and 2 codes can be found lab4_Microservice_Experiment branch.

 # Deliverable 2
-Firstly, install docker from https://docs.docker.com/get-started/ or with brew install docker.
+Firstly, install docker from https://docs.docker.com/get-started/ or with
+$ brew install docker.
 Next, clone the git repository using git clone command.
 After creating a new branch, check out the experimentation branch.

 You should write a docker-compose.yml that specifies image name, port, and other settings, if you want to use docker-compose commands.
 Write a Dockerfile as well.

 The dockerfile is located in the root of this repo, ECE444-F2020-Lab3/Dockerfile.

-One can create a docker container by using docker-compose up.
-Alternatively, you can use docker build -t xyz.
+One can create a docker container by using:
+$ `docker-compose up`

+Alternatively, you can use
+$ `docker build -t xyz`
 This will build the container and flag the image xyz.

 Here, I used docker-compose to run the project.
 The command was docker-compose up.
 This command will attach the container and show that it is running in terminal.
-Note that if you want to exit, you can just click ctrl+C. One thing to remember is, even though you exited, it does not mean that containers are deleted when we do doctor-compose up.To stop running containers when we exit, run docker-compose up -d.
-Also, remove containers, run docker-compose down.
+Note that if you want to exit, you can just click ctrl+C. One thing to remember is, even though you exited, it does not mean that containers are deleted when we do doctor-compose up.To stop running containers when we exit, run `docker-compose up -d`.
+Also, remove containers, run `docker-compose down`.

 If docker successfully started a container and the website is hosted, you should get a popup in terminal and in docker desktop that look like below:
 #### Docker-compose up